 What can visitors expect?

 President Macron had been cautiously easing restrictions in the country after going into lockdown for a third time, and many measures have been lifted.
-But the discovery of the new variant has led to some being brought back in.
+While the discovery of the new variant led to some being brought back in, restrictions are now being eased once again.

-On July 26, French parliament approved a bill that will make it a legal requirement for residents to use the health pass, which stores proof of vaccination, negative PCR tests or evidence that the user has recently recovered from Covid-19, in order to access cafe terraces, restaurants, cinemas, theaters and other culture and leisure activities, as well as trains and airplanes.
-This legal requirement now applies to everyone aged over 12.
+In July 2021, French parliament approved a bill that would make it a legal requirement for residents to use the health pass, which stores proof of vaccination, negative PCR tests or evidence that the user has recently recovered from Covid-19, in order to access cafe terraces, restaurants, cinemas, theaters and other culture and leisure activities, as well as trains and airplanes.
+This was extended to included those aged 12 and over.

 Our latest coverage